Sample Bad Faith Letter in Car/Truck Accident Case

 Your client should be advised to retain separate counsel to represent his interests in this matter.
 I have enclosed three additional copies of this correspondence (one for GEICO, one for your client and one for the attorney your client has retained to represent him for his excess exposure).

 Please let me know GEICO’s response to this settlement demand within the next 30 days.
-I look forward to hearing back form you.
+I look forward to hearing back from you.

 Very truly yours,